High-resolution mass spectrometry

 LC-HRMS & additional applications

 HRMS can be combined with liquid chromatography for LC-HRMS analysis, which enables the identification and quantification of various analytes with very high sensitivity.
-Examples include restricted biocides, such as isothiazolinones, which must not be present in certain product groups in concentrations above those defined in EU legislation.
+Examples include restricted biocides, such as isothiazolinones, which must not be present in certain product groups in concentrations above those set in EU legislation.
 Other substances quantifiable with LC-HRMS in trace amounts include PFAS compounds and isocyanates.

 What is the difference between HRMS and mass spectrometry?